NeuroLink Bridge

 Remember that communication comes in many forms.
 Hand-leading, echolalia, sensory preferences—these are all ways children interact with and make sense of their environment.
 They represent a child's trust and their developing understanding of how to get their needs met.

-If you're navigating this challenge, you don't have to figure it out alone at 2 AM.
-AriaStar is here 24/7 at NeuroLink Bridge - no judgment, just support from someone who understands autism family life.
+If you're navigating this right now, you don't have to figure it out alone.
+AriaStar is here 24/7 - no judgment, just support from someone who gets it.

-Looking for more support?
-Explore our free resources or meet AriaStar.
+Want more support?
+Explore our blog or talk to AriaStar.

 You're Not Alone